-Especially among young adults South America is a popular destination to travel to before the hard student life begins.
+Especially among young adults, South America is a popular destination to travel to before the hard student life begins.
 South America is rich in culture and breathtaking nature.
 However, there is one particular destination that is extremely popular among travelers: Peru.
-With three different climate zones, the coast, Andes and jungle, it offers quite a lot to see, not to mention the rich culinary diversity one gets to experience.
+With three different climate zones, the coast, Andes, and the jungle, it offers quite a lot to see, not to mention the rich culinary diversity one gets to experience.

-The coastal region is the perfect place for you to try Peru’s national dish Ceviche, very fresh raw fish “cooked” in lime juice, garnished with thinly sliced onions and toasted corn, accompanied by yucca or sweet potatoe.
-And do not forget to order the famous Pisco Sour, a delicious cocktail made out of Pisco, eggwhite, sugar and freshly pressed lime juice.
+The coastal region is the perfect place for you to try Peru’s national dish Ceviche, a very fresh raw fish “cooked” in lime juice, garnished with thinly sliced onions and toasted corn, accompanied by yucca or sweet potatoes.
+And do not forget to order the famous Pisco Sour, a delicious cocktail made out of Pisco, egg white, sugar, and freshly pressed lime juice.
 There is a never-ending discussion if the best Pisco is from Peru or Chile, but try and decide for yourself!

-It is said that autumn and winter in Peru, also more commonly known as “dry season” (April – October) is the best time to go to Machu Picchu.
-In April and May nature is still soaked from the heavy rains of February and partly March, so everything is green and particularly beautiful.
-In the beginning of June nights get colder, but days proportionally warmer.
-No rain is to be expected which makes it the perfect weather for any hike and tour, but also the perfect time for huge tourist waves.
+It is said that autumn and winter in Peru, also more commonly known as “dry season” (April – October), is the best time to go to Machu Picchu.
+In April and May nature is still wet because of the heavy rains of February and partly March.
+So, everything is green and particularly beautiful.
+At the beginning of June, nights get colder, but days proportionally warmer, and there’s no rain.
+It is the perfect weather for any hike and tour, but also the perfect time for huge tourist waves.

-On the other hand, that may be the reason for some to not go there at all, since it carries a great risk of enjoying themselves and getting to know great traditions of Peruvian culture firsthand.
-If you are prone to get sucked into joyful activities full of laughter easily, you might reconsider going to a place somewhere else.
+On the other hand, that may be the reason for some to not go there at all since it carries a great risk of enjoying themselves and getting to know great traditions of Peruvian culture firsthand.
+If you are prone to really enjoy activities full of laughter easily, you might reconsider going to a place somewhere else.